dkey666/dkx-game-club-os-manager/README.md

 > Open-source Telegram-first platform for gaming club operations, player engagement, and AI-assisted analytics.

-Dkx Game Club OS/Manager combines a PHP backend, SQLite storage, Telegram bot and webhook flows, a customer-facing WebApp, and an admin panel for bookings, rewards, ranks, daily bonuses, referrals, tasks, notifications, and operational statistics.
+Game Club Manager combines a PHP backend, SQLite storage, Telegram bot and webhook flows, a customer-facing WebApp, and an admin panel for bookings, rewards, ranks, daily bonuses, referrals, tasks, notifications, and operational statistics.

 It is built for gaming clubs that need more than a simple booking page.
 The project connects daily operations, retention mechanics, and decision-support analytics into one extensible open-source system.